Viva Biotech Launches The AI-Driven Drug Discovery Platform, Transforming New Drug R&D Logic, Enabling One-Stop Innovative Drug Discovery

 V-Mantle encompasses large language models as the foundation for feature extraction and downstream tasks.
 De novo design and complex structure prediction are the key pillars that form a network of the state-of-the-art AI-driven drug discovery.
 Lastly, the antibody engineering platform represents a streamlined process with accuracy and automation.

 Through a series of live demonstrations, the platform's powerful capabilities in accelerating drug discovery is further demonstrated.
 One highlight was the ADMET prediction tool, which delivered highly consistent results with the experimental data, underscoring the reliability and accuracy of the underlying models.
-Another case focused on enhanced Molecular Dynamics (MD) and FEP, illustrating how the team overcame limitations of traditional computational frameworks.
+Another case focused on enhanced Molecular Dynamics (MD) and Free Energy Perturbation (FEP), illustrating how the team overcame limitations of traditional computational frameworks.
 The demonstration emphasized the coupling between dynamic sampling and Quantum Mechanics (QM) to enable covalent interaction optimization.
-The entire process brings together efficiency and accuracy in a seamless workflow.
+The entire process is brings together efficiency and accuracy in a seamless workflow.

 In the field of antibody design, Dr. Qian placed particular emphasis on the comprehensive workflow implemented within the V-Mantle module.
 This workflow includes: